anoma/namada/documentation/specs/src/economics/fee-system.md

   pub pk: common::PublicKey,
   /// Max amount of gas that can be used when executing the inner tx pub gas_limit: GasLimit,
-  /// The optional unshielding tx for fee payment pub unshield: Option<Tx>,
+  /// The optional unshielding transaction for fee payment pub unshield: Option<Transaction>,
   /// the encrypted payload
   pub inner_tx: EncryptedTx,
   /// sha-2 hash of the inner transaction acting as a commitment